mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-18.md

 **💡 Our Goal**

--> We will create a custom map() function named calculate() that works just like the built-in Array.prototype.map() method.
+-> We will create a custom map function named **calculate()** that works just like the built-in **Array.prototype.map()** method.

 -> The goal is to:

-    - Use a Higher-Order Function (HOF) to perform operations on each element.
+    - Use a Higher-Order Function (HOF) to run a operation on every element.
-    - Avoid repeating code when calculating different properties (like area or circumference).
+    - Avoid repeating the same logic for different calculations (like area, circumference, etc.).
-    - Implement the polyfill for map() to extend the Array prototype.
+    - Create your own map() polyfill by adding it to the Array prototype.

 ```js

 const radiusArr = [1, 2, 3, 4];

 // Logic to calculate area

 const area = function (radius) {
     return Math.PI * radius * radius;
 };

 // Logic to calculate circumference

 const circumference = function (radius) {
     return 2 * Math.PI * radius;
 };

 // Higher-Order Function (HOF) - Takes array and operation as arguments

 const calculate = function(radiusArr, operation) {
     const output = [];
     for (let i = 0; i < radiusArr.length; i++) {